zendesk/maxwell/docs/docs/monitoring.md

 ### Monitoring
 ***
-Maxwell exposes certain metrics through either its base logging mechanism, JMX or HTTP.
+Maxwell exposes certain metrics through either its base logging mechanism, JMX, HTTP or by push to Datadog.
 This is configurable through commandline options or the `config.properties` file.
 These can provide insight into system health.
 At present certain metrics are Kafka-specific - that is, not yet supported other producers.